-Content marketing is a comprehensive strategy that helps marketers reach customers with the right type of content at the right time.
-The process involves choosing the target audience, the type of content to be developed like articles, blogs, videos, posts, infographics, etc., how to create the content (inhouse or outsource) and which online platforms to use to distribute this content.
+Content marketing is a comprehensive strategy that helps marketers reach the correct type of customer.
+It involves choosing the target audience, the type of content to be developed like articles, blogs, videos, posts, infographics, etc., how to create the content (in-house or outsource), and which online platforms to distribute it.

-Another important decision that needs to be taken by marketers is whether they want to create content that:
+Another critical decision that content marketers and content creators need to make is whether they want to create content that:

 - Caters to the immediate needs of the customer, the latest trends and gets you immediate but short-term eyeballs (like the ice-bucket challenge, or ‘How it started and How it is going’ memes trend) or,

-- Create something that has a longer shelf life, i.e. evergreen content.
+- Create something that has a longer shelf life, i.e., creating evergreen content.

 A great content strategy is a little bit of both.
-Let’s understand and learn more about the latter, evergreen content.
+Let’s understand and learn more about the latter, i.e., creating evergreen content.

-It is a content type that has a longer shelf life.
-It stands the test of time and provides valuable and relevant information long after it has been created.
-Basically, it never goes out of fashion.
+Evergreen content is a content type that has a longer shelf life.
+Creating evergreen content stands the test of time and provides valuable and relevant information long after being created.
+It never goes out of fashion.

 It is just like your favorite old classic movie or sitcom that is still entertaining, and you keep going back to it every time you need some entertainment.

-This doesn’t necessarily mean you don’t go back to it and update the content.
-In fact, updating old content is a great way to keep the SEO juice flowing.
+It doesn’t necessarily mean you don’t go back to it and update the content.
+Updating old content is a great way to keep the SEO juice flowing.

-- FAQs: FAQs answer questions that are regularly asked by the customers to your customer care or your sales team.
-These can be uploaded on your site for easy reference and to reduce dependability on your customer care team.
+- FAQs: FAQs answer questions that the customers regularly ask your customer care or your sales team.
+You can upload this type of evergreen content on your site for easy reference and reduce dependability on your customer care team.

-- How-to tutorials and reference guides: Guides and tutorials like how to set up a blog, how to make a cake, how to clean temp files from your computer, etc. are one of the best examples of evergreen content.
-Old and new both types of customers may need to refer to these guides when they face any problems.
+- How-to tutorials and reference guides: Guides and tutorials like how to set up a blog, how to make a cake, how to clean temp files from your computer, etc., are one of the best examples of creating evergreen content.
+Old and new, both types of customers may need to refer to these guides when they face any problems.

-- Highlights in Instagram stories: As a company or creator you can always create Instagram stories on relevant topics and upload them.
-This gives customers an easy and quick access to the desired content.
+- Highlights in Instagram stories: You can always create Instagram stories on relevant topics and upload them as a company or content creator.
+It gives customers easy and quick access to the desired content.

 - Relevant interviews of stakeholders: Interviews through which the senior management or others discuss and provide a solution to the customer pain points, answer their questions, and build confidence amongst the customers.

-Evergreen content is like a tree; once planted, it gives you many benefits.
+Creating evergreen content is like planting a tree; once planted, it reaps multiple benefits:

 - Improves ranking: The two factors that play a significant role in getting a better ranking in search engine results are:

-- The duration of the existence of website, content, or graphics.
-The longer the time it has been available online, the better the chances that search engines will rank it higher.
+- The duration of the existence of a website, content, or graphics.
+The longer it has been available online, the better the chances search engines will rank it higher.

 - SEO optimization with all relevant keywords.

-- Brings leads: Since evergreen content gets better rankings, it drives more and more leads towards your page.
-And, since it is usually developed keeping its long term relevance in mind, there are chances that such content will attract qualified leads.
+- Brings leads: Creating evergreen content gets better rankings, so it drives more and more leads towards your page.
+And, since it is usually developed keeping its long-term relevance in mind, there are chances that such content will attract qualified leads.

-- Establishes you as a thought leader: The published and relevant evergreen content that has continuous traffic creates credibility for your brand.
-Customers start trusting you and keep coming back to you to look for more valid and useful information.
+- Establishes you as a thought leader: The published and relevant evergreen content with continuous traffic creates credibility for your brand.
+Customers start trusting you and keep coming back to you to look for more valid and valuable information.
 As this trust keeps building over the years, they keep referring you to others.

-- Attracts content creators and relevant linking: Again, it is the benefit of a good continuous number of views on your evergreen content.
-These views attract other creators to quote you as a reference in their content.
+- Attracts content creators and relevant linking: Again, it benefits an excellent continuous number of views on your evergreen content.
+These views attract other content creators to quote you as a reference in their content.
 When more and more creators add your links over time and across many articles, blogs, etc., it helps in better ranking and creates your authority across the internet.

-- Is cost-effective: Evergreen content is a cost-effective option for companies and individuals who do not have too many resources (both human and capital) at their disposal.
-They create content once and leverage it over a long period of time in various formats on different platforms.
+- Is cost-effective: Creating evergreen content is a cost-effective option for companies and individuals who do not have too many resources (both human and capital) at their disposal.
+They create content once and leverage it over a long period in various formats on different platforms.

-Evergreen content heavily depends on keywords.
-The first step towards creating it will be by performing a thorough keyword search.
-This will help you find out the answers that customers are looking for.
+Creating evergreen content heavily depends on keywords.
+The first step towards it will be by performing a thorough keyword search.
+It will help you find out the answers that customers are looking for.
 This search will also help define the intention that the customer has.
 For example, searches for health, hygiene, etc.

-- Don’t create content around trends or numbers
+2. Don’t create content around trends or numbers.

-Don’t create content that caters to recent trends, current affairs from around the city, country/ or world.
+Don’t create content that caters to recent trends, current affairs from around the city, country, or world.
 These trends and information around it fizzle out quickly.
 Customers lose interest and forget about it after a while.
 The content also loses its relevance.
-Also avoid content that is entirely based on numbers, time periods, percentages or figures.
+Also, avoid content that is entirely based on numbers, periods, percentages, or figures.
 Customers start to look for fresh and updated data at frequent intervals.

 Small content pieces around launches are okay, but the content created for launches cannot be treated as evergreen content.
 Once the launch is done and dusted, the customer won’t come back for that information.
-They will look for more information on features of the product or service, availability, cost, and other relevant information.
+They will look for more information on the product or service features, availability, cost, and other relevant information.

 Follow the basic principle of creating content — keep it simple.
 When the content is easy to understand (for a layman), grammatically correct, and properly formatted, it attracts the reader’s attention and holds it.
 Now, every time the reader needs information, they will visit your page.